-Women fulfilling the eligibility criteria will be randomized to automated insulin delivery (AiD) or to continue standard patient-directed insulin delivery (insulin pump or MDI), with CGM but without (AiD).
+Women fulfilling the eligibility criteria will be randomized to automated insulin delivery (CamAPS FX AiD) or to continue their standard insulin delivery (includes sensor augmented pumps and/or hybrid closed-loop systems other than CamAPS FX, standard insulin pump or MDI), with CGM but without (CamAPS FX AiD).
 The trial will take place within the home and NHS antenatal clinical settings.